Updated 03 Nov 2018

-I’m a 56yo railway fitter living in Derby UK.
+I’m a 57yo railway fitter living in Derby UK.
 I work shifts which allows me to day-trade on my days off.
-After 7 years I’m still not a consistently profitable trader, however I only trade 2 small accounts and have never added to the losses in them, being determined to win them back with the reduced capital remaining.
-I’ve spent much much more on books and courses than I have ever lost in those 2 accounts and I can’t say I’ve overspent on courses either.
-Even Al Brooks took ten years to learn to trade which gives me hope.
+After 7 years I’m close to becoming a consistently profitable trader.
+I only trade 2 small accounts and so never lost very much during my early years especially as I mostly kept my risk % low.
+The times I did lose most was when I did increase the % risk and this led to frustration and further losses before I tightened my belt again.
+I’ve spent much, much, more on books and courses than I have ever lost in those 2 accounts and I can’t say I’ve overspent on courses either.
+Even Al Brooks took ten years to learn to trade.

 I stopped blogging at the end of 2016 because I wanted to concentrate on my trading and felt like a bit of a fraud writing articles when not exactly successful yet myself.
 I’ve kept a notebook though, well several actually, packed full of my ideas for future articles, and when I’ve cracked this game, well!

-My own plan is for the most part nothing like any of the above, in fact in many cases since I found I couldn’t do what they taught, I decided to do the exact opposite.
+My own plan is for the most part nothing like any of training I’ve received, although I couldn’t have made it without it , in fact in many cases since I found I couldn’t do what they taught, I decided to do the exact opposite.
 Since I have made a plan that I am fairly confident with and seems logical to me at least, I feel I have come on leaps and bounds.
 I’m not quite there yet, but I’m putting in good time now, not the haphazard swapping and changing time of before.
 The 10000 hours of the Outlier has only just begun after 7 years finding myself.
 Know your enemy and know yourself, and your own worst enemy, well we all know who that is.

 Of course all good plans rarely go smoothly especially at the start and after a couple of good months at the end of 2017, my computer went crazy and I ended up trading off a laptop for a month.
 With the endless clicking back and forwards from different pages my trading was suffering so I decided to invest in a new computer system and at the same time repair and upgrade the old one and create an office for myself at home.